 Tumors that arise from glandular and surface cells are called carcinomas.
 Tumors that arise from muscle, bone and fibrous connective tissues of the body are called sarcomas.
 When cancers are found in their original location they are called primary tumors.
-When they have moved to a new location in the body they are called metastatic tumors.
+When they have moved (spread) to a new location in the body they are called metastatic tumors.
 Only malignant tumors have the capacity to move to new locations.
 Because of this and their invasiveness, they are the life-threatening ones.

 Cancers have many causes or risk factors.
 Agents that increase the likelihood of cancer are called carcinogens.
-Some of the risk factors are written within the genetic code you pet was born with which make it particularly susceptible to one form of cancer or another.
+Some of the risk factors are written within the genetic code you pet was born with which made it particularly susceptible to one form of cancer or another.

-Boxers and the giant breeds of dogs are renown for their predisposition to tumors.
-Other risk factors, such as cancer-causing or oncogenic chemicals, may be found in the pet’s environment or diet (formaldehyde, chlorine-containing compounds, nitrates, etc.).
+Boxers and the giant breeds of dogs are renown for their predisposition to certain tumors.
+Other risk factors, such as cancer-causing or oncogenic chemicals, may be found in the pet’s environment or diet (formaldehyde, chlorine-containing compounds, nitrites, etc.).
 They are the same products you should avoid to preserve your own health.

 Some of these chemicals cause the cells genetic code (DNA) to mutate and so are called mutagens.
 Physical agents (radiation, asbestos, etc.) can also cause cancer through chronic irritation and inflammation.
 Certain tumor-causing viruses have also been found to cause cancer in animals.
 Often cancer results from the combined effects of genetics, physical and chemical carcinogens.
 Your pet's immune system plays an important role in detecting and eliminating new cancers.